OxideMod/Oxide.Docs/docs/guides/developers/attributes.md

 ```

 ## AutoPatch
-Used with HarmonyPatch to automatically install harmony patch when plugin start, and uninstall when plugin terminate
+Used with HarmonyPatch to automatically install the patch when plugin start, and uninstall it, when plugin terminate
 ```csharp
 [AutoPatch]
 [HarmonyPatch(typeof(Planner), "DoPlace")]